-With fold expressions, you can implement Haskell known functions foldl, foldr, foldl1 and foldr1 directly in C++.
+With fold expressions, you can implement Haskell functions foldl, foldr, foldl1, and foldr1 directly in C++.
 These four functions successively reduce a list to a single value.

 Fold expressions

 C++11 supports variadic templates.
 These are templates that can accept an arbitrary number of template arguments.
-The arbitrary number is held by a parameter pack.
-Additionally, with C++17 we get that you can directly reduce a parameter pack with a binary operator.
-Therefore, you can implement Haskell known functions foldl, foldr, foldl1 and foldr1 in C++.
-Let's have a look, how you can reduce a list to a value.
+A parameter pack holds an arbitrary number.
+Additionally, with C++17, you can directly reduce a parameter pack with a binary operator.
+Therefore, you can implement Haskell functions foldl, foldr, foldl1, and foldr1 in C++.
+Let’s look at how you can reduce a list to a value.

 1